Geology of Ascension Island: Sister's Peak Region

 The Sister's Peak region in northwest Ascension has intermediate mafic lava flows, scoria cones and mafic ash fall deposits near Long Beach.
 The flows formed approximately 829,000 years ago and range between basalt, hawaiite and mugearite compositions.
 Benmoreite flows outcrop near Long Bay and west of Lady Hill.
 Additionally, benmoreite cinder cones are found near Broken Tooth and Hollow Tooth.
 The two youngest eruptions on the Island occurred in the Sisters Peak Region around 500 years ago.

 Eastern Felsic Complex

 The Eastern Felsic Complex (EFC), in northeastern Ascension has a ring-shape geometry with felsic flows and pyroclastic deposits.
 Rocks in the EFC constitute trachyte, rhyolite and formations such as lava domes and thick flows.
 Pyroclastics exhibit a blend of ash and pumice.
 These rocks formed approximately 517,000 years ago.

 Letterbox area

 The Devil's Inkpot lava flows formed from a fissure around the same time as the Sister's Peak region 829,000 years ago.
-Bentmoreite scoria cones record evidence of mafic volcanism, although older rhyolite and trachyte flows, domes and pyroclastic deposits point to felsic eruptions as well.
+Benmoreite scoria cones record evidence of mafic volcanism, although older rhyolite and trachyte flows, domes and pyroclastic deposits point to felsic eruptions as well.